 How to support

 There are several ways to support the ranch.
 You can make just a general donation (see below).
 You can buy a brick for our Walk of Fame.
+You can Become a Sponsor.
 If you can’t make a financial donation, and want to donate your time, you can be a part of the Support in Action.
+There are many ways you can help, and we appreciate it all.

 You know, when we first found Haven Horse Ranch, I never expected things to turn out like they have for my daughter and I, and we have to thank you for that.
 She has come out of her shell.
 She has stopped being so dependent on me.
 You and the ranch have brought such joy to our lives and I don't think I will ever be able to repay that.